TimNicholsonShaw/tailer/README.md

 Optional arguments

 * ``-t, --threshold [int, default=100]``
-    - Any identified further than this distance in nucleotides from the mature end will be considered spurious and discarded
+    - Any alignment identified further than this distance in nucleotides from the mature end will be considered spurious and discarded